KannonZenetism/zenetism-field-physics/lattice-mathematics/LM07-collective-dynamics-recovery-formalism-and-the-khaonic-expression-ratio.md

 H(\psi) + C(\psi) + \log(\sigma) + \log(\gamma) = \text{constant}
 \]

-Harmonic amplification and extraction dynamics redistribute coherence within the system without violating conservation.
+Harmonic amplification and extraction dynamics redistribute coherence within the system without violating conservation, provided the collective is treated as a closed coherence system for the interval under consideration.
 The collective's amplification surplus (§7.3) does not create coherence ex nihilo — it concentrates coherence that was distributed across individual-collective resonance interactions into a measurable collective quantity.

 ### 9.3 Orientation Algebra Extensions (LM03)